City status in the United Kingdom: Local government districts

 There are some cities where the local government district is in fact smaller than the historical or natural boundaries of the city.
-Examples include: Manchester, where the traditional area associated includes areas of the neighbouring authorities of Trafford, Tameside, Oldham, Bury and the City of Salford; Kingston upon Hull, where surrounding areas and villages that are effectively suburbs, such as Cottingham, come under East Riding of Yorkshire Council; Glasgow, where suburban areas of the city are located in East Dunbartonshire, East Renfrewshire, North Lanarkshire, Renfrewshire, South Lanarkshire and West Dunbartonshire; Wolverhampton and London.
+Examples include: Manchester, where the traditional area associated includes areas of the neighbouring authorities of Trafford, Tameside, Oldham, Bury and the City of Salford; Kingston upon Hull, where surrounding areas and villages that are effectively suburbs, such as Cottingham, come under East Riding of Yorkshire Council; Glasgow, where suburban areas of the city are located in East Dunbartonshire, East Renfrewshire, North Lanarkshire, Renfrewshire, South Lanarkshire and West Dunbartonshire.

 City councils

 The holding of city status gives a settlement no special rights other than that of calling itself a "city".
 Nonetheless, this appellation carries its own prestige and, consequently, competitions for the status are hard-fought.

 Historically, city status could only be granted to incorporated towns.
 The grant was specifically awarded to the relevant local government area such as a civil parish or borough.
 However, recent grants have used a looser wording, where the status is awarded to the "town".
 In most cases the "town" is held to be coterminous with the relevant local government area, such that the city status holder is the corporate body of the council.
 Examples include the Letters Patent awarded to the "Towns of Brighton and Hove", the "Town of Wolverhampton" and the "Town of Newport in the County Borough of Newport".
 In each case the existing borough council became the city council.

 Most cities have city councils, which have varying powers depending on the country and type of settlement.